So far we have studied unconstrained minimization of

 \]

-where \(\boldsymbol{\lambda} = (\lambda_1, \ldots, \lambda_p)^\top \in \mathbb{R}^p\) is the vector
+where \(\boldsymbol{\lambda} = (\lambda_1, \ldots, \lambda_p)^\top \in \mathbb{R}^p\) is the vector of

-of Lagrange multipliers and \(\mathbf{h} = (h_1, \ldots, h_p)^\top\).
+Lagrange multipliers and \(\mathbf{h} = (h_1, \ldots, h_p)^\top\).
 (We overload \(\mathcal{L}\) to

-refer to both the objective and the Lagrangian; the number of arguments disambiguates.)
+refer to both the objective and the Lagrangian.
+The number of arguments disambiguates.)

-At a stationary point of the Lagrangian, \(\nabla_{\boldsymbol{\theta}, \boldsymbol{\lambda}}\, \mathcal{L} = \mathbf{0}\),
+At a stationary point of the Lagrangian,

-which unpacks to
+\(\nabla_{\boldsymbol{\theta}, \boldsymbol{\lambda}}\, \mathcal{L} = \mathbf{0}\), which unpacks to

 \[

-\nabla_{\boldsymbol{\theta}}\, \mathcal{L}(\boldsymbol{\theta}) + \sum_{j=1}^p \lambda_j\, \nabla h_j(\boldsymbol{\theta}) = \mathbf{0},
++ \sum_{j=1}^p \lambda_j\, \nabla h_j(\boldsymbol{\theta}) = \mathbf{0}, \\\\

-\qquad h_j(\boldsymbol{\theta}) = 0 \text{ for all } j.
+&h_j(\boldsymbol{\theta}) = 0 \text{ for all } j.

 \]

-Such a point is called a critical point; it simultaneously satisfies primal feasibility
+Such a point is called a critical point.
+It simultaneously satisfies primal feasibility

-and the stationarity condition (1).
+and the stationarity condition (LM).

 Geometric Intuition

-At a constrained optimum \(\boldsymbol{\theta}^*\), you cannot improve the objective by moving along
+At a constrained optimum \(\boldsymbol{\theta}^*\), we cannot improve the objective by moving along

 the constraint surface.
-This means the gradient of the objective \(\nabla \mathcal{L}(\boldsymbol{\theta}^*)\)
+In other words, the gradient of the objective

-has no component tangent to \(\mathcal{C}\) — it must point purely in the normal direction, which is
+point purely in the normal direction, which is spanned by \(\{\nabla h_j(\boldsymbol{\theta}^*)\}\).

-\(\lambda_j\) measures "how much" of the objective gradient is absorbed by constraint \(h_j\), and its
+The Lagrange multiplier \(\lambda_j\) measures "how much" of the objective gradient is absorbed by

-sign records whether the constraint pulls the objective up or down as it is relaxed.
+constraint \(h_j\), and its sign records whether the constraint pulls the objective up or down as it

 The KKT Conditions

 We now add inequality constraints \(g_i(\boldsymbol{\theta}) \leq 0\).
-A single inequality is handled
+A single inequality is handled by

-by extending the Lagrangian with a non-negative multiplier \(\mu \geq 0\):
+extending the Lagrangian with a non-negative multiplier \(\mu \geq 0\):

 \[